-Using the patented Clark Pump and paying careful attention to system efficiency, the Spectra Gulfstream, in the efficiency mode, operates on a fresh water to power ratio that surpasses everything in the marine industry.
-The system makes an average of 9 gallons per hour on 9 amps (a) 12.5v DC, less than 13 watt hours per gallon!
+Using the patented Clark Pump and paying careful attention to system efficiency, the Spectra Santa Cruz, operates on a fresh water to power ratio that surpasses everything in the marine industry.
+The system makes an average of 9 gallons per hour on 9 amps @ 12.5v DC, less than 13 watt hours per gallon!
 That means that making one gallon of fresh water is like running only a small DC cabin light for one hour!
-In high production mode, the Spectra Gulfstream produces up to 17 gallons per hour using less than 20 amps.

 The semi-modular design allows for easy installation.
-All of the pumps, pre-filters, automatic systems, gauges, controls, and service valves are mounted in and on a lightweight non-corrosive enclosure.
-The Clark Pump and the membrane are easily mounted in any convenient location.
-The system's feed pumps are self priming so they can be up to 4 feet above the water line!
+The feed pump, pre-filter, gauges, fresh water flush, and service valves are mounted together on a lightweight non-corrosive structure with an attractive gauge and service valve panel that has basic instructions printed on it.
+The Clark Pump and the membrane are mounted separately in any convenient location.
+The system's feed pump is self priming so the Spectra Santa Cruz can be up to 4 feet above the water line!

 The production of fresh water is stable through the system's normal operating sea water temperature and salinity range.
 Only the working pressures change with the water conditions.
-A typical leading brand 400 gallon per day unit running in 61 degree F water will only make 280 gallons per day.
-The Spectra Gulfstream will still be producing up to 400 gallons per day on a fraction of the power.
+A typical leading brand 200 gallon per day unit running in 61 degree F water will only make 140 gallons per day.
+The Spectra Santa Cruz will still be producing up to 200 gallons per day on a fraction of the power.